-- Review operator's manual and all safety items before operation and/or maintenance of machine. - Place all controls in Neutral, stop the engine, set the park brake, remove the ignition key, and wait for all moving parts to stop before servicing, adjusting, and/or repairing. - Follow good shop practices: - Keep service areas clean and dry - Be sure electrical outlets and tools are properly grounded - Keep work area well lit - Relieve pressure from hydraulic circuits before servicing and/or disconnecting machine. - Make sure all components are tight and that steel lines, hoses, and couplings are in good condition before applying pressure to hydraulic systems. - Keep hands, feet, clothing, and hair away from all moving and/or rotating parts. - Clear area of bystanders, especially children, when carrying out any maintenance, repairs, or adjustments. - Install transport lock or place safety stands under frame before working under machine. - If more than one person is servicing machine at same time, be aware that rotating a driveline or other mechanically-driven component by hand (for example, accessing a lubricant fitting) will cause drive components in other areas (belts, pulleys, and knives) to move.
-Stay clear of driven components at all times. - · Wear protective gear when working on machine. - Wear heavy gloves when working on knife components.
+- Review the operator's manual and all safety items before operation and/or maintenance of the machine. - Place all controls in Neutral, stop the engine, set the park brake, remove the ignition key, and wait for all moving parts to stop before servicing, adjusting, and/or repairing. - Follow good shop practices: - Keep service areas clean and dry - Be sure electrical outlets and tools are properly grounded - Keep work area well lit

+- Relieve pressure from hydraulic circuits before servicing and/ or disconnecting the machine. - Make sure all components are tight and that steel lines, hoses, and couplings are in good condition before applying pressure to hydraulic systems. - Keep hands, feet, clothing, and hair away from all moving and/or rotating parts. - Clear the area of bystanders, especially children, when carrying out any maintenance, repairs, or adjustments. - Install transport lock or place safety stands under the frame before working under the machine.

+- Wear protective gear when working on the machine. - Wear heavy gloves when working on knife components.